reuk/wayverb/docs_source/microphone.md

 receiver spacing and the wavelength at that frequency.
 To raise the upper frequency limit, the receiver spacings must be made as small as possible, which requires costly mesh oversampling.
-Small receiver spacings reduce the sensitivity at the lower end of the spectrum, so ideally the simulation will use several sets of receiver nodes with different spacings, in order to maintain a flat frequency response.
+Small receiver spacings reduce the sensitivity at the lower end of the spectrum (even when interpolation is used), so ideally the simulation must use several sets of receiver nodes with different spacings, in order to maintain a flat frequency response.

 This technique seems suitable for calculating lower-order ambisonic signals in small modelled spaces.
 For higher order outputs, with consistent frequency